lyne-design-system/lyne/README.md

 First things first: This repository acts as the entry point for everything related to the *Lyne Design System* and is it's common ground — it's common denominator.
 See [our projects](#our-projects) below for more details and their specific implementations.

 ### Documentation
-Check the [docs](docs/README.md) directory for our documentation and resources which we will continuously enhance
+Check the [docs](docs/README.md) directory for our documentation and resources which we will continuously enhance.

 Besides our markdown-only documentation on GitHub – mentioned above – we host the [Lyne documentation platform](https://lyne-documentation.netlify.app/) to provide a holistic but less technical understanding of Lyne.